 - Trends and Emerging Practices In Project Management

 - Agile / Adaptive Environment Considerations

 - The executing process group has a new process called Manage Project Knowledge.
 As a result, number of processes in this knowledge area has increased to 7.

-- PMBOK guide 6th edition has relationship between Project Manager and Business Analyst.
+- The revised PMBOK guide establishes relationship between Project Manager and Business Analyst.

 - It also has reference to